finance and planning

 What does the GEM Report do on education financing?

-• Since 2002: annual monitoring of aid to education levels.
+• Since 2002: Annual monitoring of levels.

 • Since 2015: Regular costing exercise to calculate the funding gap for achieving education targets.